Online Bachelor’s Degrees in Family and Human Development

 Arizona State University’s School of Social and Family Dynamics offers an online bachelor of science program in family and human development that combines traditional liberal arts education with a focus on both the practice and theory of family studies and human development.
 This means that students can develop abilities and knowledge that are applicable to their personal lives as well as a wide variety of career paths and positions.

 The program explores the theoretical, academic, and historical frameworks used to explain family behavior and human development and also examines marriage, family relationships, cultural diversity, and more.
-Moreover, the program’s curriculum emphasizes the well-being of youth, adults, and children, both individually and in families.
+Moreover, the program’s curriculum emphasizes the well-being of youth, adults, and children, both individually and in a family context.

 Notably, this bachelor’s degree is designated as a Certified Family Life Educator (CFLE)-approved program by the National Council on Family Relations (NCFR).
 This designation allows students who complete the required coursework to fast-track their applications for becoming certified family life educators (CFLE) without taking the CFLE exam.